THarmse/AWSDatabasePerformance/README.md

 - **Template:** `cloudformation/4.
 CICD Pipeline/1.
 CICD Pipeline.yaml`
 - **Recommended stack name:** `cicd`
 - **Summary:** Builds and deploys API to EC2 via CodeDeploy using tag-based targeting.
+- **Pre-Requisite:** Navigate to CodePipeline (Ireland) and create a connection to the GitHub Code Repository.
+Keep the ARN ready for deployment
 **Deploy (using the AWS Console)**

 1. Sign in to the **AWS Management Console**.